Asherpayn/Album_artwork_downloader/README.md

 ## Testing

-The application now includes a comprehensive test suite with 58 tests:
+The application now includes 58 tests:

 ```bash
 # Run all tests